billysbilling/ember-animated-outlet/README.md

 });
 ```

-You can have as many `{{animatedOutlet}}`s as you would like.
+You can have as many `{{animated-outlet}}`s as you would like.
 In most cases a route transition will only include one animation.
 But since the `animations` argument is a hash, you can enqueue multiple animations:

 ```javascript